sbloubisbou/Local-Backup-Creator/README.md

 >Before starting,
 Be sure to unlock your phone and allow your PC to access its files when prompted.
 You can check if your device is connected by opening *file explorer*.

-1. Enable the **“Source / Log / Destination is a phone”** checkbox at the corresponding zone.
+1. Enable the **"Source / Log / Destination is a phone"** checkbox at the corresponding zone.
 You can select the same device as the source and destination.
 2. You will be prompted to select the root path of your device that you want to use.
 Choose the corresponding path and you shouldn't write it manually since the root path vary between devices.
 You usually have two choices:
 	- Your internal storage